LANIMFE/LiquidsStructure.jl/README.md

-This library intended to provide a mean to compute the structure factor of a variety of liquids with different interaction potentials and under different approximation schemes (e.g. Percus--Yevick closure for the Ornstein--Zernike relation for a hard-sphere liquid) in [Julia](http://julialang.org)
+This library intended to provide a mean to compute the structure factor of a variety of liquids with different interaction potentials and under different approximation schemes (e.g. Percus–Yevick closure for the Ornstein–Zernike relation for a hard-sphere liquid) in the [Julia](http://julialang.org) programming language.

 ## Status